JokerQyou/snextensions/README.md

 - Wait for the build to finish;
 - After that you can use `YOUR_SITE_URL/index.json` as an `Extended Code`;
 - Optionally you can set a human-readable site name (a subdomain of `netlify.app`) from the `Site settings` page.
+  **Notice: You need to manually trigger a new deploy via Netlify web UI after changing the site name.**

 ## Without Netlify